Last Updated on

 This post contains affiliate links, but all opinions are my own.
 Read my full disclosure statement here.

 It’s officially the first day back at school for kids here in Ontario, Canada!
 Unlike some kids, ours are super excited to be heading back and honestly, I’m excited too.
 As nice as having the kids out of the house and occupied can be, having them back in school brings a whole new set of responsibilities (homework, lunches, after school activities, etc.) that can be hard to balance.
+I’m constantly wondering how to stay organized this school year!

 This bento style lunch container has been our #1 go-to in lunch packing since Holly started school 6 years ago.
 Not only is it spacious, it’s dishwasher and microwave safe, and has a removable ice pack that fits on either the top piece or the insert.
 The thing I love most about this box is that unlike so many more expensive bento containers, it actually fits inside a standard lunch pail.